porridgewithraisins/jam-bot/README.md

 -   &#9745; Full suite of playback commands
 -   &#9745; Add queue support
 -   &#9745; REPL for every command
+-   &#9745; Test fully on an actual server
 -   &#9744; Move audio player to web worker to avoid playback stutter while processing other commands
 -   &#9744; Make client lockable.
 Extend discord.client and add mutex so that can't bombard
 -   &#9744; Make all commands extend a single interface, to decouple app.ts from the actual commands.